TextSLAM: Visual SLAM with Planar Text Features: Text features

-To fully describe a text object, properties such as the boundary of the text object, pixel values, and the semantic meaning are also kept in our system.
+To fully describe a text object, properties such as the boundary of the text object and pixel values are also kept in our system.
 Those information can be acquired from a text detector as we'll described later.